e6a5/hieptran.me/content/posts/zenta.md

 For many people, it’s hard to “just breathe.”
 They forget.
 It’s not easy to return to presence while working.
 So I decided to build a small tool — something gentle and easy to use during the workday.

-And That’s why I created [Zenta](https://github.com/e6a5/zenta).
+And that’s why I created [Zenta](https://github.com/e6a5/zenta).

 Zenta is a simple terminal tool for developers.
 It’s for people like me, who feel at home in the terminal.
 When you feel distracted or stuck, just type: ``breathe``.
 Zenta helps you observe your breath — right there, in your terminal.
 It’s small, quiet, and simple.
 But it works, because it brings you back to what matters: the present moment.

 Zenta is a great way to start learning how to observe your breath.
 But once you’ve practiced enough, you might not need it anymore.
 Anytime you feel lost in thought or disconnected — just pause and return to your breath.
 With a few breaths, you are back.

+Zenta began as something personal.
+But it became something better because of others.
+I'm deeply thankful to everyone who gave feedback, tested it, shared kind words, and sent pull requests to help improve it.
+Your support means a lot.
+You helped shape this into something more useful, more human.

 In the end, what I want to share is this:

 **Mindfulness doesn’t come from tools.
 It comes from you.**

 And it’s always available — right here, right now.